 MENTORSHIP: In the second half of the fellowship term, fellows are paired with an established writer who will meet with fellows either in-person or virtually at minimum four times during and after the fellowship year.
 Previous mentors include Hua Hsu, Tina Chang, Monica Youn, Alexander Chee, Meera Nair, and Kaitlyn Greenidge;

 CAREER BUILDING: Fellows are offered access to private career meet-ups and meetings with editors, agents, and fellow writers;

-GUIDANCE: AAWW Programs Manager will meet with you periodically throughout the fellowship year to discuss your career goals and how AAWW can help you meet them;
+GUIDANCE: AAWW Programs Manager will meet with you monthly throughout the fellowship year to discuss your career goals and how AAWW can help you meet them;

 FINAL READING: Fellows will take to the stage with their mentors for a final celebratory reading at the culmination of the fellowship year;